A guide to surfing in Hossegor

 Mick Fanning gets airborne at the Quik Pro France | © Lucia Griggi

-The 2016 competition will take place primarily at Les Culs Nus, Hossegor’s naturist beach located to the north of La Gravière and south of Les Estagnots.
+The Quik Pro 2017 will take place primarily at La Gravière, Hossegor’s notorious beachbreak barrel hotspot south of Les Estagnots and north of La Centrale.
 The competion site is 200 m wide, about the length of two rugby pitches.
-At the Culs Nus, that means multiple good sand banks are working and the peaks are as heavy as ever.
+At La Gravière multiple good sand banks are working and the peaks are as heavy as ever.
 Expect some radical drops and great barrel rides.

 As ever with surf comps in France, you have to be flexible and ready to move to the best spot at short notice.
-Bearing in mind we’re in beach break territory and the swell forecast is for big surf, if the Culs Nus banks shift and none of these peaks are working, the competition will probably move south to La Gravière.
+Bearing in mind we’re in beach break territory and the swell forecast is for big surf, if the Gravière banks shift and none of these peaks are working, the competition could move north to Les Culs Nus.

 As we saw late September, La Gravière is pumping out world-class waves this year.
-And, with some big swell expected for the first few days of competition it’s very likely that the comp will move.
-If that happens, the surfers will be stoked as La Gravière is the wave with the best in and out barrels in Hossegor.
+And, with some big swell expected during the first week of competition, we should be in for a good show.
+The surfers will be stoked as La Gravière is the wave with the best in and out barrels in Hossegor.
 La Gravière is right opposite the Bay of Biscay continental shelf which creates a unique hollow and powerful wave that sometimes seems like it’s breaking right on the beach.
 Great for spectators and exciting for the surfers.
-But whether the comp stays in Les Culs Nus or moves to La Gravière, you can guarantee there will be barrels.
+But whether the comp stays at La Gravière or moves to Les Culs Nus or even further north to Seignosse, you can guarantee there will be barrels.

 At the end of the day, the wind can change, the banks can move and the swell can come up or down.
 The one thing you can be sure of with the Quik Pro France is that you can’t predict the surf!
-However, the sand banks are looking good and some serious waves are expected, at least for the first couple of days of the comp.
+However, the sand banks are looking good and some serious waves are expected, at least during the first week of the comp.